Royal Mews: Carriages and coaches

 In less regular use is Queen Victoria's state sledge, one of a number of royal sleighs in the Mews.

-Also on display are some of the historic and immaculately kept liveries and harnesses (which likewise see regular use), ranging from the plainer items used for exercising and working horses, to the ornamented state liveries and harnesses designed for use with the similarly appointed state coaches.
+Also on display are historic liveries and harnesses,which are regularly used and kept in excellent condition.
+These range from the plainer items used for exercising and working horses to the ornamented state liveries and harnesses designed for use with the state coaches.